Reductio ad absurdum

-In logic, reductio ad absurdum (Latin for "reduction to absurdity"), also known as argumentum ad absurdum, (Latin for "argument to absurdity") apagogical argument, or proof by contradiction is the form of argument that attempts to establish a claim by showing that following the logic of a proposition or argument would lead to absurdity or contradiction.
+In logic, reductio ad absurdum (Latin for "reduction to absurdity"), also known as argumentum ad absurdum (Latin for "argument to absurdity"), apagogical argument, or proof by contradiction, is the form of argument that attempts to establish a claim by showing that following the logic of a contrary proposition or argument would lead to absurdity or contradiction.
 Although it is quite freely used in mathematical proofs, not every school of mathematical thought accepts this kind of nonconstructive proof.

 This argument form traces back to Ancient Greek philosophy and has been used throughout history in both formal mathematical and philosophical reasoning, as well as in debate.
 In mathematics, the technique is called proof by contradiction.
-In formal logic, this technique is captured by an axiom for "reductio ad absurdum", normally given the abbreviation RAA, which is expressible in propositional logic.
-This axiom is the introduction rule for negation (see negation introduction).
+In formal logic, this technique is captured by an inference rule for reductio ad absurdum.

 More broadly, proof by contradiction is any form of argument that establishes a statement by arriving at a contradiction, even when the initial assumption is not the negation of the statement to be proved.
 In this general sense, proof by contradiction is also known as indirect proof, proof by assuming the opposite, and reductio ad impossibile.